raulpenaguiao/raulpenaguiao.github.io/README.txt

-Add the journal information on the tropical critical points paper in arxiv Add the journal information on the feasible region paper in arxiv Add the journal information on the pattern hopf algebras in arxiv Add the paper pdf to each publication
+Add the journal information on the tropical critical points paper in arxiv Add the journal information on the feasible region paper in arxiv Add the journal information on the pattern hopf algebras in arxiv

-Make the clicky stuff work
+Make internal links work on github
-Make the clicky stuff pretty
+Make the publications part of the website more pretty

+Dynamically add the publications to the website with build.py